Who Is iPET Network & What Is An iPet Network Qualification?

 iPET Network - Awarding Body, Approved Trainers & Bone Idol Academy.

-The iPET Network was founded by dog groomers for dog groomers.
+The iPET Network was founded by dog groomers for dog groomers to provide industry leading canine related qualifications.
 As employers, the iPet Network team recognise the need for quality tuition in the animal sectors in the UK.

 The business experience within the team include running and managing successful pet services include doggie day-care, pet grooming (dogs & cats), home hoarding, pet taxi, boarding kennels, grooming training courses, behaviour training and obedience training.

 This wealth of knowledge and experienced in the pet sector means iPet has its finger on the industries pulse.
 This has allowed them to create training programmes that are hugely beneficial to all individuals in developing their career in the dog grooming and animal care business.